Dad wants to cut. Mom’s not so sure.

 Director, Your Whole Baby of NY

 Though this article describes scenarios between a mom-and-dad couple, Your Whole Baby recognizes, celebrates, and serves families of all different structures, including LGBTQ+ and single parents.

 Let’s say, because it’s a scenario we encounter frequently, that you're one of the millions of American women with a partner who wants to have your baby boy circumcised.

 Perhaps you aren’t too keen on the idea of cutting your baby.
 Or you might not be terribly interested in playing a part in the decision . . . it feels too complicated.
 So you’re thinking of passing it off your partner, who happens to have a penis (usually circumcised), and a stronger desire to cut.

 It’s natural to want to involve your partner in decisions relating to the baby.
 Of course you’d also like to keep things peaceful between the two of you, and it seems he might be gearing up for a fight if you suggest leaving the baby's penis as-is.
-Furthermore, there’s nothing wrong with wanting to shield your child from future teasing, or wanting him and his father to feel a shared connection, or wanting him to feel connected to his faith, or wanting him to have a satisfying sex life, or wanting to protect him from infections.
+Furthermore, there’s nothing wrong with wanting to shield your child from future teasing, or wanting him and his father to feel a shared connection, or wanting him to feel connected to his faith, or wanting him to have a satisfying sex life when he's an adult, or wanting to protect him from infections.
 None of these desires demonstrate ill intent on your part.